 Prosecutors said that Judge Polster should deny that request and keep Mr. Mullet behind bars.

-"In summary," prosecutors said, "this multi-millionaire defendant has managed to obtain legal representation and the necessary attendant resources from the Federal Public Defender's Office at the less-than market rate of $125 per hour, subsidized by federal tax dollars, by being less than forthcoming about his true financial condition, evading a court-ordered financial investigation by the U.S. Probation Department, and delaying notification of the receipt of substantial funds, after first shrewdly avoiding confirmation that such funds were even anticipated or that any leases had been executed."
+"In summary," prosecutors said, "this multi-millionaire defendant has managed to obtain legal representation and the necessary attendant resources from the Federal Public Defender's Office at the less-than market rate of $125 per hour, subsidized by federal tax dollars, by being less than forthcoming about his true financial condition, evading a court-ordered financial investigation by the U.S. Probation Department, and delaying notification of the receipt of substantial funds, after first shrewdly avoiding confirmation that such funds were even anticipated or that any leases had been executed."breaking - region

 Torsten Ove: email@example.com or 412-263-1510.
 First Published April 27, 2012 2:15 PM